 Define the frequency of review to allow for early detection of issues, experimentation, and resolution before the next planning or review cycle.

-Be aware that cost optimizations that affect the retention of data may not be realized until previous backup data ages out and expires from active storage locations.
+Be aware that cost optimizations that reduce the retention of data may not be immediately realized for finance team cost & usage reporting.
+Previous backup data must age out and then be expired (deleted) from storage.